Chart Color Schemes

 Baldivis - South's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Baldivis-South, particularly among younger cohorts who have a very low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Baldivis - South, with younger cohorts seeing very low prevalence of common health conditions.

-Private health cover is very high, with approximately 57% of the total population (around 18,661 people) having it.
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 8.9 and 8.1% of residents respectively.
-A significant majority, 73.3%, report being completely clear of medical ailments, compared to 68.5% across Greater Perth.
-As of 2021, 10.1% of residents are aged 65 and over (3,297 people), which is lower than the 15.6% in Greater Perth.
+The rate of private health cover was found to be very high at approximately 57% of the total population (~18,661 people).
+The most common medical conditions in the area were mental health issues and asthma, impacting 8.9 and 8.1% of residents respectively.
+A total of 73.3% of residents declared themselves completely clear of medical ailments, compared to 68.5% across Greater Perth.
+As of February 2021, the area had 10.1% of residents aged 65 and over (3,297 people), which is lower than the 15.6% in Greater Perth.

 Frequently Asked Questions - Health